Feminism in India: Definition in the Indian context

-Women's role in pre-colonial social structures reveals that feminism was theorised differently in India than in the West.
-In India, women's issues first began to be addressed when the state commissioned a report on the status of women to a group of feminist researchers and activists.
+In modern India, women's issues first began to be structurally addressed when the state commissioned a report on the status of women to a group of feminist researchers and activists.
 The report recognised the fact that in India, women were oppressed under a system of structural hierarchies and injustices.
 During this period, Indian feminists were influenced by the Western debates being conducted about violence against women.
 However, due to the difference in the historical and social culture of India, the debate in favour of Indian women had to be conducted creatively, and certain Western ideas had to be rejected.
+These movements called for education and equal rights but also adapted their appeals to local issues and concerns, such as dowry-related violence against women, Sati, sex-selective abortion, and custodial rape.
+Accordingly, many Indian feminists simultaneously claim a specific "Indian" sensitivity as well as international feminist solidarity with groups and individuals worldwide.
 Women's issues began to gain an international prominence when the decade of 1975–1985 was declared the United Nations Decade for Women.

 Indian feminists face certain obstacles in Indian society that are not present or as prevalent in Western society.
 While Indian feminists have the same ultimate goal as their Western counterparts, their version of feminism can differ in many ways in order to tackle the kind of issues and circumstances they face in the modern-day patriarchal society of India.
 In the area of religion, Indian feminists draw attention to the powerful image of female Goddesses in Hinduism.
 They also point out the matriarchal pre-history of Indian society and emphasise that there have been periods of Indian history that were not patriarchal, and communities existed in India that were largely female-orientated and matriarchal.